Relation as the Essence of Existence

 <dnr:entity id="E14" type="ExampleRing">

-<dnr:attribute name="description" value="The ring of integers with standard operations." />
+<dnr:attribute name="description" value="Ring of integers with standard operations."/>

 </dnr:entity>